kebaldwi/DNAC-TEMPLATES/README.md

 * [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting Velocity based Template Constructs

 ## [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)
-In this section I have compiled a number of template examples using Jinja2.
+In this section I have compiled a number of template examples built with Jinja2 Language.
 These samples include a wide ranging set of configurations which may be used in your labs to solve specific configuration requirements.
 This collection summarizes aspects covered previously in this templating repository, and are aimed at providing quick practical references to help engineers solve automation tasks with the help of DNA Center.
 Additionally these examples may be used in testing in [dCloud](https://dcloud.cisco.com) with any of the labs on this repository.

 * [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)

 ## [DNAC Template LABS](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS#dnac-template-labs-)
-This section is built out in LAB form to guide you through the typical steps required to enable the various automation tasks delivered by DNA Center.
-This lab will give examples of templates used in DNA Center that can be modified for your use and tested on equipment within the LAB environment.
-Additional information within the lab provides a well-rounded explanation of Automation methods with Templates.
-Lastly, the lab allows for customers to use DNA Center workflows to practice deploying Onboarding, DayN Templates, and Application Policy automation on both Wired and Wireless Platforms.
+This section built out in a lab format to guide you through the typical steps to complete various automation tasks delivered by DNA Center.
+It allows for customers to practice DNA Center workflows with Onboarding, DayN Templates, and Application Policy automation on both Wired and Wireless Platforms, while reducing the time and effort needed to instantiate the network The lab will also introduce advanced velocity templating topics and troubleshooting tools, which may help determine common failure scenarios in a deployment.

-The goal of this lab is for it to be a practical guide to aid engineers to rapidly begin using DNA Center automation and help them work towards a template strategy.
-Additionally, this lab will give customers a permanent place to try out the templates and include configurations for various use cases.
-This environment will enable engineers to reduce the time and effort needed to instantiate the network.

-As a result, customers will gain experience setting up Plug and Play onboarding and templates.
-Additionally, they will use advanced velocity templating and troubleshooting tools, which may help during faultfinding to determine what is failing in a deployment.

-Please use this menu to navigate the various sections of this Github repository.
-Within the multiple folders are examples, explanation readme files for reference.

 * [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-A-PNP-PREP/) - The lab covers setup for Plug and Play **(allow 1.5 hrs)**
-* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/) - The lab covers in depth how to deploy Day 0 templates **(allow 1.5 hrs)**
+* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/) - The lab covers in depth topics in deploying Day 0 templates **(allow 1.5 hrs)**
 * [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-C-DayN-Template/) - The lab covers Day N template constructs and use cases **(allow 0.5 hrs)**
 * [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-D-Composite-Template/) - This lab covers building a composite template on DNA Center **(allow 0.5 hrs)**
-* [Application Policys](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-E-Application-Policy/) - This lab covers Application Policys & SDAVC in DNAC **(allow 1.0 hrs)**
+* [Application Policys](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-E-Application-Policy/) - This lab covers Application Policy & SDAVC in DNAC **(allow 1.0 hrs)**
-* [Telemetry](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-F-Telemetry-Enablement/) - This lab explains how to deploy Telemetry for assurance **(allow 0.5 hrs)**
+* [Telemetry](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-F-Telemetry-Enablement/) - This lab explains how to deploy Streaming Telemetry for DNA Center Assurance **(allow 0.5 hrs)**
 * [Advanced Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-G-Advanced-Automation/) - This lab will explore Advanced Automation examples **(allow 1.5 hrs)**
-* [Dynamic Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-H-Dynamic-Automation/) - This lab uses Advanced Automation techniques **(allow 2.0 hrs)**
+* [Dynamic Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-H-Dynamic-Automation/) - This lab will explore additional Advanced Automation examples **(allow 2.0 hrs)**
-* [Rest-API Orchestration](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-I-Rest-API-Orchestration/) - This lab uses Postman Collections to automate DNA Center **(allow 2.0 hrs)**
+* [Rest-API Orchestration](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB-I-Rest-API-Orchestration/) - This lab uses [Postman](https://www.postman.com) Collections to automate DNA Center **(allow 2.0 hrs)**

 ## [DNAC Templates Store](https://github.com/kebaldwi/DNAC-Templates-Store)
 This repository is built out to share DNA Center Templates and allow for ongoing submissions from those inclined to share their work with the community.
 Initially the repository includes all the examples that we have used in this repository in RAW TEXT and JSON format.
 After your first submission you will be able to continually add your templates as you develop new and interesting approaches to device management.